BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_02_basic_ports.md

   NodeStatus tick() override
   {
     Expected<std::string> msg = getInput<std::string>("message");
-    // Check if optional is valid.
+    // Check if expected is valid.
 If not, throw its error if (!msg)
     {
       throw BT::RuntimeError("missing required input [message]: ",